Fresno California, USA Travel Guide

 Fresno County Blossom Trail Festival (spring) features seasonal food.
 Fig Fest (summer) celebrates the local fig harvest.

-Check local event listings for dates.
+Review local listings for dates.

 Big Fresno Fair (fall) with food vendors and agricultural displays.
 Annual Greek, Armenian, and Mexican food festivals.